 If I come across a business that discriminates against me or anyone else on the basis of race, sex, etc., I would not hesitate to name and shame that enterprise on social media.
 I sincerely believe that such individuals and businesses deserve to be economically ostracised to the point of literal despair.
 Again, I think most people can agree with me on this.
 Where I do, however, digress from the prevailing consensus is that I do not believe that the law should be used against such culprits.
 If I were to tell you, the reader, that one can be truly anti-discrimination whilst not being in favour of the criminalisation of the very same discrimination, you’d think I’ve gone mad.
 But I honestly believe that you can, and here’s why:

 Should the law then, be used to prosecute entrepreneurs who discriminate against a person based on, say, their race?
 In my honest and controversial opinion: no, the law should not be so used.
 An entrepreneur’s business premises is their private property, and they can use their property to associate with whomever they want.
 Your liberty and mine does not extend to the point of forcing business owners to associate with us.
 Can we name and shame those owners who do discriminate?
 Of course!
 I’d be ashamed of myself if I didn’t at least stand up for a fellow human being who was refused service just because they are the “wrong” colour.
-However, victims of discrimination did not have their rights impaired in any way.

 Freedom limits itself, and the freedom of private property and who a person associates with on the property in question limits our freedom in the sense that we cannot force others into economic relationships with us.
 The law, in its inherent nature, represents force or a credible threat thereof, and should be used as the utmost last resort to intervene in social problems.
 We as consumers can use our own freedom of association to dissociate from bigoted businesses.
 We can use our freedom to economically ostracise them to the point where they go bankrupt (which is what they thoroughly deserve).